cole-ruehle/6104-team-project/functional-design-beta.md

 ## Problem

-Social media apps for networking don't help with the problem of finding who I know.
+Social media apps for networking don’t help with the problem of finding who I know.
 You have to remember or search through your list in hopes of finding the person you want.
 When it comes to hiring out, trying to learn, you are looking for someone with specific knowledge, skills, and experience.
 Our app will turn your social network into a tool for connection, hiring, and knowledge.

 ## Evidence

-1. **Personal Testimonial:** I've hired multiple engineers at my company, and the biggest challenge is quickly finding strong candidates.
+1. **Personal Testimonial:** I’ve hired multiple engineers at my company, and the biggest challenge is quickly finding strong candidates.
 The best hires almost always come through introductions from my network because trusted connections act as a filter and respond faster.
 My boss frequently mentions that he knows he is connected to many great engineers but has no efficient way to find them.
 2. [**The Shortest Path to Better Hires: Best Practices for Employee Referral Programs:**](https://www.oracle.com/us/shortest-path-to-better-hires-1898145.pdf) States that better employees can be found through referred candidates (i.e. those in your network).
-"The people closest to your best employees are also likely to be good employees."
+“The people closest to your best employees are also likely to be good employees.”
 3. [**Why Posting Jobs Is Not Enough to Get Good Candidates:**](https://thinkingahead.com/resources/hiring-advice/why-posting-jobs-is-not-enough-to-get-good-candidates/) Posting job opportunities online can often be inefficient.
 As the article states, an average job posting gets a few hundred applications, which can be overwhelming for the recruiters.
 Job postings also do not attract all talents, and the article recommends that the recruiter actively reach out to potential employees rather than post passively.
 4. [**The Hidden Cost of Hiring: Why Relying on Job Applications for Specialized Roles is Costing You More Than You Think:**](https://www.opsvs.com/2025/03/06/the-hidden-cost-of-hiring-why-relying-on-job-applications-for-specialized-roles-is-costing-you-more-than-you-think) Mentions that searching for candidates the traditional way through online posting lead to higher turnover rates and less productivity.
 Instead, being able to find an employee within one's network is more cost effective and efficient.
 5. [**Does An Employee Refferal Make A Difference**](https://www.forbes.com/sites/carolinecenizalevine/2023/10/06/does-an-employee-referral-make-a-difference/) Employee referrals acts as a shortcut for the recruiters saving them time with the employee selling your background and skills.
 The employee would already know what the job culture is like in this company, and knows what way to recommend one in more to help land the job.